zoltan-nz/kafka-spark-project/README.md

-# Apache Kafka and Apache Spark Project
+# Apache Kafka and Apache Spark - A Distributed Streaming Project

-(For detailed project report, please check out [The Project Report](docs/final-report.md).)
+For detailed project report, please check out [The Project Report](docs/final-report.md). ;)

 ## Running the project